kierennicolas/irscanner/README.md

 - Linux
 - other Unix-like systems
-- RISC OS systems with an appropriate Fortran 77 compiler
+- RISC OS systems with the Acorn Norcroft Fortran compiler
 - Windows, if compiled with a suitable Fortran compiler

 In practice, the most straightforward targets are: